MicrosoftDocs/Hololens/hololens/hololens-new-edge.md

   1. Save the .msix file to the "Downloads" folder of your PC (or another folder you can easily find).
   1. Use [Windows Device Portal](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal#installing-an-app) on your PC to install the downloaded .msix file on HoloLens 2.
   1. After successful install, you'll find Microsoft Edge Beta, Dev, or Canary as a separate entry in the **All apps** list of the Start menu.

-> [!NOTE]
-> During this Windows Insider preview for HoloLens 2, the version of Microsoft Edge on your device may be higher than those available in some (or all) of the Microsoft Edge Insider channels.
-This is to ensure new features and fixes specifically targeting the web browser on HoloLens 2 are getting to our Windows Insiders as quickly as possible.
-Shortly after the public release of the next Windows update, the Microsoft Edge Insider channel builds will surpass, and stay ahead of, the version of Microsoft Edge on your HoloLens 2.

 ## Using WDAC to block new Microsoft Edge